 OneLife brings wells, Living Water to India

-BIHAR STATE, India (BP) -- Aaron Blanton rubs the sleep from his eyes as he slides from his bunk on an overnight train to Patna, India.
+SOUTH ASIA (BP) -- Aaron Blanton rubs the sleep from his eyes as he slides from his bunk on an overnight train in South Asia.
 The trip, scheduled at nine hours, has now dragged on for more than 13.

 Blanton is part of OneLife, a student-driven, International Mission Board movement that challenges young adults to use their "one life" to make a difference in others' lives for Christ's glory, meeting physical and spiritual needs around the globe.
 Specifically, Blanton wants to raise awareness for OneLife's "One Cup of Water" project.
-The idea is simple -- repair or replace broken, hand-pumped wells in 1,200 rural villages across Bihar, India's poorest state.
+The idea is simple -- repair or replace broken, hand-pumped wells in 1,200 rural villages.

 The payoff?
 Providing clean drinking water to thousands of men, women and children living in absolute poverty.